 Are print books eligible for this contest?

-Only books classified as digital first but with print on demand available.
-If your book came out in print first, or is available in mass print, check into our National Readers Choice Awards (NRCA entries must contain elements of romance).
+Only books classified as print on demand available.
+If your book is available in mass print, check into our National Readers Choice Awards (NRCA entries must contain elements of romance).

 What category should I enter?